 Lesson 0: Overview – Pre-Material

-In this Introductory Lesson we are taking a high-level overview of the guided project and explaining how to download MATLAB and the necessary libraries
+In this Introductory Lesson we are taking a high-level overview of the guided project and explaining how to download your local python and the necessary libraries

-This year’s software project with teach you the basics of the latest field in Machine Learning, Deep Learning, and how to apply them to a real-world setting using MATLAB.
-We will be building and training our very own convolutional neural network (CNN) to recognize 7 different human emotions based on the person’s facial expression.
-Then we will be implementing this into a frontend GUI in MATLAB that anyone can use easily.
+This quarter’s software project with teach you the basics of python GUI development, threading in python, generative language and how to apply them in a guided project.
+We will be building our very own Speed Typing Test in python to test how good your typing skills are in a fun way.
+We will be implementing this into a frontend GUI in python that anyone can use easily.

-There will be 4 lessons in which we will go through every step of building the CNN model and implementing it into the GUI in MATLAB.
+There will be 4 lessons in which we will go through every step of building the Speed Typing Test and how to implement it.
 There is the possibility of a 5th lesson being held if the coding instruction ends up taking more time than anticipated and for people to get extra help.

-Before each lesson there will be optional pre-reading resources provided such as helpful links and articles that would be helpful to students to better understand the material and implement their project, especially beginners in MATLAB and coding in general.
-After each lesson there will be optional additional resources in the form of links, articles, and research papers for students to explore to get an even more in-depth view of the material discussed in lecture
+Before each lesson there will be optional helpful resources provided such as helpful links and articles that would be helpful to students to better understand the material and implement their project, especially beginners in Python and coding in general.

 Lesson 0-4 Overview